 We are small and new, and this helped us get some amazing traffic to our social media handle.

 We wanted to see if your team could give us a backlink or mention on your website for the same article on one of your blog posts.
 It would really benefit us with our SEO ranking.

 Thanks for the mention and your time.

 An external link to your online property could be included in your social media bio or a post about your company.
-This will redirect followers who are interested in knowing more about you to your website.
+This will redirect followers who are interested in knowing more about you on your website.

 Take a look at how booking.com uses external links in their bio to drive traffic to their website where the offer is.

-When a user shares a post on their timeline, their followers will view, engage or share the post.
+When a user shares a post on their timeline, their followers will view, engage, or share the post.
 This will contribute to traffic being driven to your website.

 For example, look at this post by Tesla that earned @kristinabunny and @minimal_duck a link to their profile.
 Tesla has 5.7 million followers.
 Imagine how much traffic this post would’ve boosted for these two users.